gyunaev/birdtray/README.md

 Generally Birdtray expects a spec-compliant desktop manager.
 If you're using a barebone or non-standard/light/simple desktop manager, it is very likely that some features of Birdtray will not work properly.
 Most likely candidates are hiding and restoring Thunderbird window(s) - including their position and state.
 But sometimes even a system tray icon isn't shown.
 Linux Mint with Cinnamon seem to be one particularly troublesome distro which reports many issues.

-Working with Wayland: at this moment Birdtray partially works with Wayland - email monitoring functionality works, but show/hide does not.
+Working with Wayland: I do not want to personally support Wayland.
+Please fork the project and add support if you would like Wayland support.
+If you still choose to use Birdtray on Wayland the email monitoring functionality works, but show/hide does not.
 Please track the issue https://github.com/gyunaev/birdtray/issues/426 to see the current status.
-Please do not report Wayland-related issues unless you built Birdtray from source yourself.
+Please do not report Wayland-related issues unless there has been an accepted pull request with Wayland support.

 ## Submitting bugs and feature requests